pl-mich/97-tensorflowjs-quick-start/README.md

 - [ ] Go through the TensorFlow.JS training modules
 - [ ] Go through the TensorBoard training modules
-- [ ] Build a Fashion MNIST image classifying module OR grab an existing image classification module from the repository [tensorflow/tfjsmodels](https://github.com/tensorflow/tfjs-models)
+- [ ] Build a Fashion MNIST image classifying module OR
+- [ ] Build off the MobileNet image classifying module OR
+- [ ] Adopt some other model from
+  [tensorflow/tfjsmodels](https://github.com/tensorflow/tfjs-models)
 - [ ] Construct a TensorBoard logging applet out of it
 - [ ] Publish the applet through [TensorBoard.dev]